Almond Joy Energy Bites

 How to make Almond Joy Energy Bites

-To make these peanut butter chocolate chip energy bites simply combine all 7 ingredients in a medium bowl.
+To make these almond joy protein balls simply combine all 7 ingredients in a medium bowl.
 Stir to combine.
 Place in the refrigerator for 15-30 minutes so they are easier to roll.
 Roll them into balls (about 1-2 tablespoon in size) and store in the fridge for up to a week or the freezer for up to 3 months!

 • Always try rolling the bites after they have been refrigerated.
 This makes rolling them so much easier.
 If you are still having trouble rolling them try wetting your hands or adding 1 or 2 tablespoons of water to the mixture.